 The interiors are oozing with luxury – floors and ceilings are decked out in gold, some of the world’s largest 1000 Swarovski crystal chandeliers hang from ceilings, and state-of-the-art technology grace every corner.

-Emirates Palace Hotel’s 7-star hotel facilities list goes on and on.
-Three bars, four restaurants, and several cafes offer a wide range of food and refreshments.
+Emirates Palace Hotel’s 7 star hotel facilities list goes on and on.
+Three bars, four restaurants, and several cafes offer various food and refreshments.
 Take a sip of gold-dusted cappuccinos and $15,000 cognacs, or try the real Albino caviar priced at $113,630 per kilo.

 Looking to relax?
-There are two swimming pools and a luxurious on-site spa that offers an elaborate menu of diamond-infused oils and 24-karat gold facials.
-The long stretch of private beach located nearby is one of the hotel’s biggest draws.
+Two swimming pools and a luxurious on-site spa offer an elaborate menu of diamond-infused oils and 24-karat gold facials.
+The long stretch of nearby private beach is one of the hotel’s biggest draws.

 Price: Rooms will set you back around $376 to $1,258 per night.

 Perched on the sixth tallest building in the world and towering over one of Seoul’s most elite districts, Signiel Soul is a 7 star hotel that offers views as spectacular as its service.

 The opulent experience begins the moment you step in.
 Arrive in style via VIP car service or enjoy elegant transfers in a Rolls-Royce.
 After being escorted to your 7 star luxury hotel bedroom, you’re served Royal Tea, an exclusive blend available only at the hotel developed by tea producer Osulloc and renowned chef Yannic Alleno.